HaeyoonJo/intuit_MLOps_paymentSystem_craft_demo/README.md

 The app should now be running on http://localhost:5000!

-## Test request
+## Test Risk Engine
-Once its container is up and running, you can send request using terminal or postman or any other tools that handy for you.
+Once the container is up and running, you can send request using terminal or postman or any other tools that handy for you.

 Example request provided below
 ```